-Bullying has become a serious issue with young people nationwide.
+Bullying has become a significant issue with young people nationwide.
 It affects students at every level, from elementary to high school.
-In an effort to proactively address the issue of bullying the District of Columbia Public Schools has created a Bullying Prevention Policy.
-The policy lays out clearly, the definition of bullying and the steps required by schools to address it.
-The entire policy is available to download below.
+To proactively address the issue of bullying the District of Columbia Public Schools (DCPS) has created a Bullying Prevention Policy.
+The policy clearly outlines, the definition of bullying and the steps required by schools to address it.

 The definition for bullying in DCPS is:

 “Bullying,” means any severe, pervasive, or persistent act or conduct, whether physical, electronic, or verbal that:

 - May be based on a person's actual or perceived race, color, ethnicity, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, intellectual ability, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability, source of income, status as a victim of an intrafamily offense, place of residence or business, or any other distinguishing characteristic, or on a youth’s association with a person, or group with any person, with one or more of the actual or perceived foregoing characteristics; and